leankyr/FullCoverageFromMutlipleRoboticAgents/README.md

 3.1) type: `roslaunch my_2d_nav target_select.launch`

 you will se the turtlebot trying to cover the whole map and setting goals on its own.
-Soon more features to come.
+Soon more features to come...